How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-In Part 3, we began configuring a number of frequently-used WordPress widgets.
+In Part 3, we began configuring a number of default WordPress blog widgets.

-In this final installment, you are going to conclude the tutorial by configuring a few more useful widgets.
+In this final installment, we are going to conclude this step-by-step tutorial by configuring a few more commonly-used WordPress widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing